Harmony makes small things grow,lack of it makes great things decay.

 Five questions one needs to ask daily;

-The second: Did I do more good than harm today?
+Second: Did I do more good than harm today?
 Or did I try to?
 Consider the short-term and long-term consequences of your actions.

-The fourth: Was I fair and just today?
+Fourth: Was I fair and just today?
 Did I treat each person equally unless there was some relevant moral reason to treat him or her differently?
 Justice requires that we be fair in the way we distribute benefits and burdens.
 Whom did I benefit and whom did I burden?
 How did I decide?

 Fifth: Was my community better because I was in it?
 Was I better because I was in my community?
 Consider your primary community, however you define it – neighborhood, apartment building, family, company etc. Was I able to go beyond my own interests to make that community stronger?
 Was I able to draw on my community’s strengths to help me in my own process of becoming a better human being?”...